Virtual Psychotherapy for Communities Across Ontario

 Many of the people I support live in areas where it’s difficult to find a therapist locally — or where services are limited, overburdened, or hard to access privately.
 For some, there’s the added challenge of navigating mental health care in close-knit communities, where privacy can feel compromised and stigma remains a barrier.
 Online therapy offers the freedom to seek support discreetly, from the comfort and safety of your own space.

-If you’re navigating anxiety, depression, grief, trauma, burnout, or relationship challenges and don’t have easy access to a local provider, I’d be glad to support you.
+If you’re navigating anxiety, depression, grief, stress, burnout, or relationship challenges and don’t have easy access to a local provider, I’d be glad to support you.

 - Northern Ontario (e.g., Sudbury, Timmins, Thunder Bay, Sault Ste.
 Marie)